pvanhoof/dir-examples/README.md

 The rules of thumb, when dealing with these values are:

+* Increase the current value whenever an interface has been added, removed or changed.
 * Always increase the revision value.
-* Increase the current value whenever an interface has been added, removed or changed.
 * Increase the age value only if the changes made to the ABI are backward compatible.

-For the API version I will typically use the rules from http://semver.org:
+For the API version I will use the rules from http://semver.org:

 Given a version number MAJOR.MINOR.PATCH, increment the: